Bounce rate is one of the most important barometers of your digital marketing performance. Even so, it’s also one of the most misunderstood metrics.

 As time goes by, it’s inevitable to get a few broken links, especially if you have hundreds of posts and pages.
 However, you want to limit their number and enhance your UX.

-You can use Google Search Console crawl error report to locate broken links on your site.
+You can use the Google Search Console crawl error report to locate broken links on your site.

 Once you’ve identified broken links on your site, figure out how you want to fix them: